benj01/sonmap-studio/docs/shapefile-importer-analysis.md

 2. Geometry Validation
    - What level of validation is required?
    - How to handle invalid geometries?
+   - Should validation be done before or after PostGIS import?

 3. Coordinate Systems
-   - How should transformations be implemented?
+   - How should transformations be implemented in PostGIS?
    - What projection libraries should we use?
+   - Should we leverage PostGIS transformation capabilities?

 4. Data Validation
    - What level of attribute validation is needed?
    - How to handle malformed DBF data?
+   - How to validate data after PostGIS import?

+5. PostGIS Integration
+   - How to handle large dataset imports efficiently?
+   - What's the optimal batch size for PostGIS inserts?
+   - How to implement rollback mechanisms?
+   - How to handle spatial indexing?

 ## Implementation Roadmap

-### Phase 1: Core Improvements
+### Phase 1: Core Improvements (Completed)
 - [x] Implement enhanced error handling
   - Created specialized error types
   - Added detailed error reporting